sanya-sharma/distributed-systems-ghc/README.md

 ### Lab Activity 2:

-In this section, we'll be adding circuit breaker code to the payment [service.go](https://github.com/sanya-sharma/distributed-systems-ghc/blob/main/payment/service/service.go) file
+In this section, we'll be implementing the circuit breaker and add the relevant code to the payment [service.go](https://github.com/sanya-sharma/distributed-systems-ghc/blob/main/payment/service/service.go) file

 **1. Add the structure that implements the circuit breaker**